Guigang: Demographics

 As of the 2020 Chinese census, its population was 4,316,262 inhabitants whom 1,277,231 lived in the built-up (or metro) area made of Gangbei and Gangnan Districts, Qintang District not being conurbated yet.

 Guigang's population is mainly Cantonese Chinese along with a number of minority tribes.
+At the end of 2024, the total registered population of the city was 5,647,800, and the resident population was 4,294,100.

 Economy

 The 2015 GDP was 86.5 billion yuan; nominal GDP per capita was roughly $2,400, making it a relatively poor county in southern China.
 Transportation, shipping, and logistics are a vital part of Guigang's economy.
 More than 100 million tons of goods pass through its ports in one year.
 Major industries include chemical manufacturing, pharmaceuticals, metallurgy, tannery, textiles, printing, and food stuffs.
 Agriculture is also important with major crops including cereals such as rice and corn, sugar, medicinal herbs, tobacco, tea, lotus root, and green vegetables.

 Sports

 The Guigang Sports Centre Stadium is located in Guigang.
 It has a capacity of 30,000 and it is used mostly for football matches.
 The venue opened on 21 June 2016.